SAR Technology: 'Incident

 Common GIS applications will then be able to directly browse to and display these geo-located and scaled customized 'Incident Commander Pro' maps.

-'Incident Commander Pro' Projection Files
+'Incident Commander Pro' Regional UTM Projection Files (meters)

 (The content of these

 can be viewed in Notepad) ICPro_CreatingProjectionFiles.txt

 'Incident Commander Pro' World-Wide Lat-Long Projection File (degrees) for images